apache/fury/docs/specification/xlang_serialization_spec.md

 Meta header is a 64 bits number value encoded in little endian order.

-- Lowest 4 digits `0b0000~0b1110` are used to record num classes. `0b1111` is preserved to indicate that Fury need to read more bytes for length using Fury unsigned int encoding.
+- Lowest 4 digits `0b0000~0b1110` are used to record num classes. `0b1111` is preserved to indicate that Fory need to read more bytes for length using Fory unsigned int encoding.
 If current type doesn't has parent type, or parent type doesn't have fields to serialize, or we're in a context which serialize fields of current type only, num classes will be 1.
 - The 5th bit is used to indicate whether this type needs schema evolution.